bubikhonza/mlpsuite/mlpsuite_infrastructure/docker-compose/README.md

 kafka will be transformed by the pipeline model and sent to output kafka.
 Kafka's and pipeline model are specified in engine configuration.
 ### Exploring and editing data
 If you need to explore or edit the training data, you can use jupyter container for this purpose - /shared* contains directory shared between every container.
-You can then reference it in mlpsuite_engine_config.yaml